 These cases have risen steadily since March 13, when the first two cases were reported.
 Since then, multiple drive-thru testing sites have opened in the area.

 For an age breakdown of those cases, see the Austin-Travis County online dashboard.

-As of July 3, Williamson County officials confirmed there have been 42 deaths in the county due to COVID-19.
-There have been a total of 2,469 confirmed cases in the county.
-At least 102 people in the county are hospitalized with the virus.
-A total of 972 recoveries have been reported.
-At least 1,390 cases are still active.
+As of Sept.
+18, Williamson County officials confirmed there have been 139 deaths in the county due to COVID-19.
+There have been a total of 8,385 confirmed cases in the county.
+At least 8,083 people have recovered.

 Investigations conducted by the Williamson County and Cities Health District will identify potential contacts exposed to the virus and provide close contacts with guidance, as well as monitor them for the development of symptoms.

 For more information about these cases, click here.

 KVUE compiled COVID-19 hotline numbers for numerous counties, as well.
 Here is a running list of those phone numbers: